pytorch/FBGEMM/README.md

 You can download [asmjit][1], [cpuinfo][2], [googletest][3] and set
 ASMJIT\_SRC\_DIR, CPUINFO\_SRC\_DIR, GOOGLETEST\_SOURCE\_DIR respectively for
 cmake to find these libraries.
-If any of these variables is not set, cmake will try to download that missing library in a folder called third-party in the current directory and build it using the downloaded source code.
+If any of these variables is not set, cmake will try to download that missing library in a folder called third\_party in the build directory and build it using the downloaded source code.

 FBGEMM, in general, does not have any dependency on Intel MKL.
 However, for performance comparison, some benchmarks use MKL functions.
 If MKL is found or